 You’re here because you purchased a stash of cheese - a cheese baby!
 Cheese babies require a lot less work than human babies, but they still require care and love.
 We're here to help with that.

-If you’re lucky enough to be the proud owner of a quarter wheel of Beehive Cheese, then congrats!
-This cheddar will get you through a couple months or longer depending on how much cheese you eat.
-Since it’s a lot of cheese, we want you to understand how to make it last as long as possible.
+If you’re lucky enough to be the proud owner of Beehive Cheese, then congrats!
+We want you to understand how to make it last as long as possible.

 Here’s what you need to know: